Check out Latest Baguio City Travel and Tourist Spot Guide for 2022

 17. Laperal White House

 There are numerous ghost stories surrounding these locations.
-The Laperal White House has several historical locations that have been considered ghosty in terms of those deaths that took place during the First World War II.
+The Laperal White House has several historical locations considered ghosty in terms of those deaths during the First World War II.

 18. Easter Weaving Room

 The Easter Weaving Room in Baguio City is a traditional craft studio where local artisans produce beautiful hand-woven textiles.
-The studio is located in a converted garage and is full of looms of all sizes.
-The weavers create both traditional and contemporary designs, using natural dyes to achieve a wide range of colors.
+The studio is in a converted garage full of looms of all sizes.
+The weavers create traditional and contemporary designs, using natural dyes to achieve various colors.

 The Easter Weaving Room is open to the public for tours and classes.
-Visitors can watch the weavers at work, learn about the process of hand-weaving, and purchase finished products.
+Visitors can watch the weavers at work, learn about hand-weaving, and purchase finished products.
 The studio also offers workshops for groups interested in learning more about this traditional craft.

-The Easter weaving workshop uses an excellent quality item that may actually cost less than it cost.
-A unique handmade fabric, you have the opportunity to learn how to craft stunning fabric Montanosa.
+The Easter weaving workshop uses an excellent quality item that may cost less than it costs.
+A unique handmade fabric, you can learn how to craft stunning fabric Montanosa.
 It’s an enjoyable part of any day’s adventure.

 19. Stobosa Hillside Homes Artwork

-The project has been spearheaded by artist Rommel Rodriguez, who has worked with a number of different mediums to create the various pieces that make up the artwork.
-Rodriguez enlisted the help of local residents, businesses, and organizations to help with the creation of the artwork.
+The project has been spearheaded by artist Rommel Rodriguez, who has worked with several different mediums to create the various pieces that make up the artwork.
+Rodriguez enlisted the help of local residents, businesses, and organizations to help create the artwork.

-So far, the project has produced a number of different pieces, including a mural, a set of sculptures, and a number of smaller paintings.
+So far, the project has produced several different pieces, including a mural, a set of sculptures, and many smaller paintings.
 The artwork has been installed in various locations around Baguio City, including at the Stobosa Hillside Homes, where it is currently on display.

 The Stobosa Hillside Homes Artwork is an ongoing project, and Rodriguez plans to continue working on it for as long as there is interest from the community.